 You can also email us your questions at: firstname.lastname@example.org

 Keep up to date with the latest in politics and economics from the University

 The Crick Centre studies and promotes the public understanding of politics in a manner that cultivates debate and encourages engaged citizenship around the world.
 It seeks to close the gap that has emerged between politicians and the public.

 Sheffield Political Economy Research Institute (SPERI) explores new ways of thinking about the economic and political challenges posed by the current combination of financial crisis, shifting economic power and environmental threat.

 The Sheffield Methods Institute (SMI) is transforming the social science research environment by developing world-class training in quantitative research methods.
 SMI experts will be analysing statistics quoted by campaign groups and poll data in the run up to the EU referendum.

 Are you a journalist looking for an expert?

-See our expert guide on the EU referendum.
+See our expert guide on Brexit.